ayman-m/xlog/README.md

 `dataWorkerCreate` query can be used to create a new worker to send the faked logs to a destination detection tool.

 #### 1.1 - Create a UDP Worker
+You can use the UDP worker for sending generic Syslog, CEF and LEEF Messages.
 ***
 The simplest query to generate random syslog message and sending to over UDP.